-&lt;sup>1 This paper uses Community Choice Energy and the abbreviation CCE to refer to the policy also known as Community Choice Aggregation or CCA.
+1 This paper uses Community Choice Energy and the abbreviation CCE to refer to the policy also known as Community Choice Aggregation or CCA.

-&lt;sup>2 These three counties were chosen for this study due to the fact that they are the three counties with relatively high population centers, and that are the primary focus of Center efforts to expand CCE in the Central Valley.
+2 These three counties were chosen for this study due to the fact that they are the three counties with relatively high population centers, and they are the primary focus of Center efforts to expand CCE in the Central Valley.